Ed on Car002.png

 Based out of Los Angeles, California, Ash Grove Film LLC is producing this documentary.
 Its principals are Jolie Pearl, Jerry Kay and Fred Aronow.
 It was founded in 2015 with the cooperation of Ash Grove Music, Inc., a non-profit foundation whose mission was to continue the legacy of the original Ash Grove club through concerts, lectures, community performances, support for young artists and other initiatives that support roots and folk music and related arts in the Los Angeles area.
 In 2019 Ash Grove Music, Inc. was folded into the operations of a sister-organization, GetLit, where that work continues.

-A veteran filmmaker who has worked in Los Angeles for the last 40 years, he started in New York with Shoshoni Productions working on the groundbreaking WNET/PBS series Vanishing Wilderness (1971).
-As part of the Wintersoldier Collective he worked on the production and international release of the feature documentary Winter Soldier (1972).
-He followed that up with work on the PBS Special Black Coal, Red Powerthe made-for-PBS feature A Secret Space, and the independent Guyanese feature Aggro, Seizeman, and other independent features before moving to the west coast.
-His work since that time has continued in commercial, theatrical and corporate media with a focus on issues of justice, human dignity, ecology, access to healthcare and the many issues that negatively and positively affect the daily lives of people around the world.
+A veteran filmmaker who has worked in Los Angeles for the last 40 years, he started in New York working with Shoshoni Productions working on the groundbreaking PBS series Vanishing Wilderness.
+As part of the Wintersoldier Collective he worked on the production and international release of the feature documentary Winter Soldier, which premiered at the Cannes Film Festival Critic’s Week.
+He followed that up with work on the PBS Special Black Coal, Red Powerthe made-for-PBS feature A Secret Space, and the independent Guyanese feature Aggro, Seizeman, before moving to the west Coast.
+His work since that time has continued his focus on issues of justice, human dignity, ecology, access to healthcare and the many issues that negatively and positively affect the daily lives of people around the world.

 PROJECT STATUS